NHL teams aim to fill arenas, drawing fans away from screens

-DETROIT (AP) — Detroit Red Wings season-ticket holder Matt Larson pays about $74 for two of the cheapest seats in Little Caesars Arena.
-The 32-year-old fan gets a pair of high top chairs set up behind a counter, giving him plenty of space for food and drink, in a spacious area perched near the rafters behind a net.
+DETROIT (AP) — Red Wings season-ticket holder Matt Larson pays about $74 for two of the cheapest seats in Little Caesars Arena.

+The 32-year-old fan gets a pair of chairs set up behind a counter — giving him plenty of space for food and drink — in a spacious area perched near the rafters behind a net.

-“There’s nothing better than watching hockey in person,” Larson said recently while watching Detroit hosted Chicago in a preseason game.
+“There’s nothing better than watching hockey in person,” Larson said recently while watching Detroit host Chicago in a preseason game.

 The Red Wings, and every other NHL team, hope there are a lot of people who agree with him.

-Detroit is desperately trying to keep hockey fans filing into its arena, which is a little more than two years old, as the allure of the spectacular facility wears off while the team trudges through a multiyear rebuild.
+Detroit is desperately trying to keep fans filing into its arena, which is a little more than two years old, as the allure of the spectacular facility wears off while the team trudges through a multiyear rebuild.

-The Red Wings overcame the lack of success on the ice last season to be at 98 percent of capacity on average.
+Despite another season without a trip to the playoffs, the Red Wings said the arena was filled to 98 percent of capacity on average.
 They ranked in the middle of the pack in a league that generally is able to draw fans to watch its high-speed, full-contact product in person.
 Ten teams averaged sellouts and just five of 31 franchises had an average attendance last season that didn’t fill at least 90 percent of their arenas.

 While Detroit did not have trouble selling tickets last year, it wasn’t always playing in front of a packed house because some fans simply couldn’t get people to take and use their tickets.
 To make unoccupied seats stand out less on TV for Red Wings and Pistons games, the red material covering chairs has been replaced by black to blend in throughout Little Caesars Arena.